reactify/dj-spotify/README.md

 6. In Live on your main machine, check that the key and BPM data is coming through to the Stream-Pitch Max For Live devices on tracks 1 and 2

 #### Extra brownie points - controlling Live
 Now that you've got all the audio coming in to Live, you could make MIDI mappings to any hardware controller you happen to have lying around.
-If you would like to use the TouchOSC layout I made for iPad, follow these steps
+If you would like to use the TouchOSC layout I made for iPad, follow these steps:

 1. Set-up TouchOSC to communicate with your main machine.
 [Instructions here](http://hexler.net/docs/touchosc-configuration)
 2. Open TouchOSC Editor and sync the Max DJ.touchosc layout on to your iPad [Instructions here](http://hexler.net/docs/touchosc-editor-sync)
+3. Open TouchOSC on your iPad
+4. Open the Audio MIDI Setup app (Spotlight it) and open the MIDI Window (⌘+2)
+5. Double-click the Network window and you should see the name of your iPad in the Directory panel on the left hand side.
+Click on it and click 'Connect' below the panel
-3. With any luck, all the MIDI mappings should still be present in Live, but if they're not, remake them
+6. Open the Max DJ layout on your iPad and go back into Live.
+With any luck, all the MIDI mappings should still be present in Live, but if they're not, remake them

 #### Even more extra brownie points - displaying arist, title and BPM information in TouchOSC
 The Live template also has the capacity to talk back to the TouchOSC layout so that it can display the aritst, title and BPM information of the currently playing tracks.
 To get this working: